-Their fraud came to light when a businessman complained to the police that cheques worth R2.5 crore he had received from them had bounced; investigations revealed that the family had defaulted on dues of three banks
+Fraud came to light when a businessman complained to cops that cheques worth R2.5 cr he had received from them had bounced; family had defaulted on dues of three banks

 A man and his two sons have swindled banks and a businessman to the tune of R200 crore.
 The cheats were unmasked when a timber businessman filed a complaint with the Santacruz police, after cheques he had received from the man had bounced.